basiqio-oss/Basiq-docs/docs/PLatform/dash-configuration/platform-connections.md

     * **Revoke Connection**

+    > 📘 Note:
+    >
-    > 📘 Data fetched from financial institutions includes PII (Personally Identifiable Information), which is partially masked in the dashboard for security.
+    > Data fetched from financial institutions includes PII (Personally Identifiable Information), which is partially masked in the dashboard for security.
   </Column>
 </Columns>